acrocat/EverLayout/README.md

 # Dependencies

-At the moment EverLayout uses [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) to parse JSON files, and [Socket.IO](https://github.com/socketio/socket.io-client-swift) for communication with EverLayout Bridge.
+At the moment EverLayout uses [Socket.IO](https://github.com/socketio/socket.io-client-swift) for communication with EverLayout Bridge.